Skip nav to main content.

 • Have a good credit score

 Both types of loans can be used for just about anything you want.
-You’ll need to give your credit union a general idea of how you plan to use the funds.
+You will need to give your credit union a general idea of how you plan to use the funds.

 Common uses for personal loans include: